khoih-prog/ATtiny_TimerInterrupt/README.md

 ### Features

-This library enables you to use Interrupt from Hardware Timers on Arduino AVR ATtiny-based boards (ATtiny3217, etc.) using megaTinyCore
+This library enables you to use Interrupt from Hardware Timers on Arduino AVR ATtiny-based boards (ATtiny3217, etc.) using using [**megaTinyCore**](https://github.com/SpenceKonde/megaTinyCore)

 As **Hardware Timers are rare, and very precious assets** of any board, this library now enables you to use up to **16 ISR-based Timers, while consuming only 1 Hardware Timer**.
-Timers' interval is very long (**ulong millisecs**).
+Timers' interval is very long (**uint64_t millisecs**).

-Now with these new **16 ISR-based timers**, the maximum interval is **practically unlimited** (limited only by unsigned long miliseconds) while **the accuracy is nearly perfect** compared to software timers.
+Now with these new **16 ISR-based timers**, the maximum interval is **practically unlimited** (limited only by `uint64_t` miliseconds) while **the accuracy is nearly perfect** compared to software timers.

 The most important feature is they're ISR-based timers.
-Therefore, their executions are **not blocked by bad-behaving functions / tasks**.
+Therefore, their executions are **not blocked by bad-behaving functions / tasks**, such as connecting to WiFi, Internet and Blynk services.
 This important feature is absolutely necessary for mission-critical tasks.

-The [**ISR_16_Timers_Array_Complex**](examples/ISR_16_Timers_Array_Complex) example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.

-Being ISR-based timers, their executions are not blocked by bad-behaving functions / tasks, such as connecting to WiFi, Internet and Blynk services.
 You can also have many `(up to 16)` timers to use.

 This non-being-blocked important feature is absolutely necessary for mission-critical tasks.

+The [**ISR_16_Timers_Array_Complex**](examples/ISR_16_Timers_Array_Complex) example will demonstrate the nearly perfect accuracy compared to software timers by printing the actual elapsed millisecs of each type of timers.

-You'll see blynkTimer Software is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
+You'll see `software-based` SimpleTimer is blocked while system is connecting to WiFi / Internet / Blynk, as well as by blocking task in loop(), using delay() function as an example.
 The elapsed time then is very unaccurate

 ### Why using ISR-based Hardware Timer Interrupt is better